STEELISI/CLASSNET-DOCS/docs/labels.md

 ```
 git commit -a -m 'some message here' && git push origin your-chosen-name
 ```
-* Go to https://github.com/STEELISI/COMUNDA and submit a pull request.
+* Go to [COMUNDA Github](https://github.com/STEELISI/COMUNDA) and submit a pull request.
 Make sure to offer a detailed explanation in your request about the reasoning for the corrections you suggested.